pandosme/doreme/README.md

 # Overview
-Installs docker container for Node-Red, Mosquitto MQTT Broker and Mongo Database.
-Nore-Red is already configured and can be tweaked later.
+This docker-compose (optimized for Raspberry Pi) includes container for Node-Red, Mosquitto MQTT Broker and Mongo Database.
+There are a number of non-default nodes including dashboard, bigtimer and Axis device node.
+There is no authentication on any service.

-The default user is `admin` with default password `pass`.
+Default ports in docker-compose:
+1880: Noder-red
+1883: Mosquitto broker
+27017: Mongo Database

 ## Docker & GIT
 If you do not have Docker or GIT installed, read preperations.md